You just launched your website, now what?

 Focus on telling them why it’s better than the old one.
 What can they do more easily?
 How will it help them?
 How will it make their life easier?
 Provide links to key sections of the site and/or links to specific articles that will be of interest to them.
 In short, less focus on you, more them.

-So, now you’ve ‘launched’!
-You told everyone, you directed traffic to the site and the world can enjoy the fruits of your labour.
+If your launch went well , you told everyone about your new site, directed traffic to it and the world is able to enjoy the fruits of your labour.
 Now what?
 Well, now you need a plan for ongoing website management.

 Technical Maintenance & Security